fahimghl/terraform-webapp/README.md

 # terraform-webapp fullstack web-app

+## Terraform init

+**The terraform init command is used to initialize a working directory containing Terraform configuration files.**

+- input=true Ask for input if necessary.
+If false, will error if input was required.

+- **lock=false** Disable locking of state files during state-related operations.

+- **lock-timeout=<duration>** Override the time Terraform will wait to acquire a state lock.
+The default is 0s (zero seconds), which causes immediate failure if the lock is already held by another process.

+- **no-color** Disable color codes in the command output.

+- **upgrade** Opt to upgrade modules and plugins as part of their respective installation steps.
+See the sections below for more details.

 ## Create an execution plan
-* **terraform plan**  - performs a refresh, unless explicitly disabled, and then determines what actions are necessary to achieve the desired state specified in the configuration files.
+**terraform plan**  - performs a refresh, unless explicitly disabled, and then determines what actions are necessary to achieve the desired state specified in the configuration files.

  **The list of available flags are:**